yeah1tnt/phase-3-project/README.md

 |- Ask for username
     |               (|- Register username (if user/name isn't in db))
     |- Access user data
+        |= Show all users and their score
+        |- Reset current user's score
     |- Access dictionary ()
     |   |- List all word/definition
     |   |- Add word manually